wzulfikar/lifelog/programming/my_approach_to_build_new_feature.md

-# My approach to build new feature
+# Building new feature : What I used to do